 Maternal and Child Health

-Please do not attend your appointment if either yourself or someone in your household is unwell.
-Phone 5320 5500 if you need to discuss this further or reschedule an appointment.
+Please do not attend your appointment if yourself or someone in your household is unwell.
+Phone 5320 5720 to talk to the team or reschedule an appointment.

-City of Ballarat Maternal & Child Health (MCH) programs continue to be reviewed to ensure community and staff safety with respect to COVID-19.
-It is a priority to preserve essential MCH services for families with very young babies, and for families who require additional support.
+We are always reviewing our Maternal and Child Health programs to keep our community and staff safe following Victorian Government COVID-19 guidelines.
+It is a priority to continue essential MCH services for families with young babies and families who require additional support.

-• Home visiting (supported by telehealth) will continue to be offered to all newborn babies.
+- Home visiting will continue for all newborn babies.

 Home visits and consultations

-The MCH service will contact you when you are discharged from hospital to arrange a home visit.
+The Maternal and Child Health service will contact you when you are discharged from hospital to arrange a home visit.

-After your first home visit, there will be nine consultations at key stages, including 2, 4 and 8 weeks; 4, 8, 12 and 18 months; and 2 and 3.5 years of age.
+After your first home visit, there will be nine appointments at key stages, including 2, 4 and 8 weeks; 4, 8, 12 and 18 months; and 2 and 3.5 years of age.

-The nurse will review your child's health, growth and development, including hearing, vision, speech and fine and gross motor skills.
-At each nurse consultation you can discuss any concerns you may have relating to your child, and your early parenting experience.
+The nurse will check your child's health, growth and development, including hearing, vision, speech, and fine and gross motor skills.
+At each nurse appointment you can talk about your concerns or ask questions about your child and your parenting experience.